Website hosting? No thanks, I’ll just host it myself!

 Others price based on the maximum monthly bandwidth your website commands.
 More active websites will require more bandwidth, as do those which stream video.

 And some hosting solutions are priced differently based on the operating system of the web server itself.
-Often you’ll find those running an open source operating system, like Linux, cost less to procure than those running Microsoft Windows Server—where the licensing fees are more expensive.
+Often you’ll find those running an open-source operating system, like Linux, cost less to procure than those running Microsoft Windows Server—where the licensing fees are more expensive.
 Regardless of your pricing preferences, the choice of server operating system may very well be dictated by the programming language your site was built with.

-While there are other differences in hosting platforms, including a CDN or Content Distribution Network, to name yet another, you can now see website hosting isn’t the cookie cutter commodity some make it out to be.
+While there are other differences in hosting platforms, including a CDN or Content Distribution Network, to name yet another, you can now see website hosting isn’t the cookie-cutter commodity some make it out to be.

 Website Hosting is not Website Maintenance

 Building a website and making it live to the public doesn’t usually mark the end of your website journey.
 Of course, this is business-specific.
-But, in most cases, frequent updates to the website are necessary to provide your customers fresh content and to realize certain SEO benefits.
+But, in most cases, frequent updates to the website are necessary to provide your customers with fresh content and to realize certain SEO benefits.